 Debian 11 bullseye: What is the trial version?

-Last night, I installed the Debian GNU/Linux 11 “.”
-This is a test of the distribution's next major release.
+Last night, I installed the Debian GNU / Linux 11 “Bullseye” distribution.
+This is a trial version of the next big release of the distribution.

 The development started a few months ago, and a few days ago was released the second alpha build of Debian Bullseye Installer.